TERREMEMBER/znbase/docs/content/stable/explore/observability/prometheus-integration/linux.md

 -->
 </ul>

-You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
-YugabyteDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
-For details on the metrics targets for YugabyteDB, see [Prometheus monitoring](../../../reference/configuration/default-ports/#prometheus-monitoring).
+You can monitor your local ZNbaseDB cluster with a local instance of [Prometheus](https://prometheus.io/), a popular standard for time-series monitoring of cloud native infrastructure.
+ZNbaseDB services and APIs expose metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
+For details on the metrics targets for ZNbaseDB, see [Prometheus monitoring](../../../reference/configuration/default-ports/#prometheus-monitoring).

 This tutorial uses the [yb-ctl](../../../admin/yb-ctl) local cluster management utility.